toplist2048/cscourses.online/_posts/2019-04-04-java-classes.md

 overriding methods are invoked.</p>

 <b>Java Hiding Static Methods</b>
-<p>A hidden method occurs when a child class defi nes a static method with the same name
+<p>A hidden method occurs when a child class defines a static method with the same name
-and signature as a static method defi ned in a parent class.</p>
+and signature as a static method defined in a parent class.</p>
 <b>The five rules for hiding a method</b>
 <ul>
 <li>The method in the child class must have the same signature as the method in the parent